 Once the body gets used to CBD, the individual may gradually increase the dosage.
 Determining the right dosage helps one maximize CBD’s potential benefits.

 It is advisable to consult a medical professional first to determine the appropriate dosage.
 A physician can also advise if CBD may be used by an individual with preexisting medical conditions.
+Never attempt to self-diagnose or self-treat.

 Uses and Potential Health Benefits of CBD